ohmjs/ohm/doc/releases/ohm-js-18.0.md

-# Ohm v18.0 Alpha — Migration Guide
+# Ohm v18.0 Beta — Migration Guide

 Ohm v18 compiles grammars to WebAssembly.
 The runtime is smaller and faster, but the API has changed significantly.
 This guide covers everything you need to migrate from v17.